-For all students on probation, future registrations must be reviewed and approved by the Director of the student's program as well as the school dean.
+For all students on probation, future registrations must be reviewed and approved by the Program Director as well as the school dean.

 In all subsequent terms in which the student is on probation the student is required to achieve a term GPA of 3.0 or better.
 If the 3.0 or higher is not achieved the student will be dismissed.
 Students who receive a grade of less than B may be required to repeat the course.
 Students will be allowed to repeat a course only once.